RHVoice/RHVoice/doc/en/Creating-new-voice.md

 As we know from part 2, the next step would be to call the configure script, giving various paths as parameters.

 in RHVoice this step is defined in the `configure` command of voice-building-utils.
-This command expects the parameter `"bindir"` to contain path to common directory with binaries from various programs we have currently under separate folders.
+This command expects the parameter `"bindir"` of training.cfg to contain path to common directory with binaries of hts23, HTS engine and SPTK which we have currently under separate folders.

 This "bindir" is set as value of multiple parameters of configure script: